abacusorg/abacus-public/Tests/Ewald/README.md

 The New Ewald Test
 ==================

-The "Ewald" test has been our stock-standard Abacus force accuracy test since z~inf.
+The "Ewald" test has been our stock-standard Abacus force accuracy test since $z \approx \infty$.
 The New Ewald test is the same test, with a re-written top-level Python driver applying modern Abacus best practices.